Thai Food Made Easy | THAI SALMON STEAMED SOUFFLE

 Method

--Prepare the steamer and bring the water to boil.
+-Prepare a steamer and bring the water to a boil.

--Use the hand whisk to mix 100 ml of Thai coconut milk, Thai red curry paste, eggs, fish sauce and coconut sugar in the mixing bowl.
+-Use a hand whisk to mix 100ml of Thai coconut milk, Thai red curry paste, eggs, fish sauce and coconut sugar in a mixing bowl.

--Add the salmon and lime juice into the mixing bowl.
-Fold all ingredients ever so gently.
+-Add the salmon and lemon juice into a mixing bowl.
+Fold all the ingredients ever so gently.

--Transfer the mixture into the small ramekins.
-Place them on the steamer tray.
-Steam the soufflé to the medium heat for 16-18 minutes.
+-Transfer the mixture into small ramekins.
+Place them on a steamer tray.
+Steam the soufflé at a medium heat for 16-18 minutes.

 Tips:

--Do not over fold the mixture after you added the salmon or any seafood.
+-Do not over fold the mixture after you add the salmon or any seafood.
 Once or twice is more than enough.

--You can use other seafood instead of salmon, smoked salmon is also lovely with this recipe.
+-You can use other seafoods instead of salmon, smoked salmon is also lovely with this recipe.

--Thais serve this easy Thai food in a lovely handmade banana leaf bowl and often add the shredded Kaffir Lime Leaf on the top to create a beautiful fragrance to the dish.
+-Thais serve this easy Thai food in a lovely handmade banana leaf bowl and often add the shredded Kaffir Lime Leaf on top to add a beautiful fragrance to the dish.

 -Try your best to get authentic Thai coconut milk and Thai red curry paste.
 Check my Thai kitchen staples blog to see why.